whalelogic/WhaleCorpus/README.md

-## 🧠📚 Research Vault: Science, Philosophy, Politics & GenAI
+## 🐋 Whaler Research PDF-Vault: Science, Philosophy and Politics as they relate to Generative AI.  🤖

 > _A curated repository of PDF research papers spanning_ **Science**, **Physics**, **Philosophy**, and **Politics** — _disciplines united by their pursuit of truth_ — _plus the latest breakthroughs in_ **Generative AI**.